GManichandana/GVSU-CIS641-WE-4/docs/software_requirements_specification_final.md

 * NFR23 - The software shall support parallel processing for improved performance.
 * NFR24 - Scalability tests shall be conducted to identify and resolve potential bottlenecks.
 * NFR25 - The system shall provide options for horizontal and vertical scalability.

+# Change Management Plan
+### How will you train people to use it?

+People would first need to be educated about diabetes, including its forms, symptoms, and risk factors, before being trained in diabetes risk prediction analysis.
+An explanation of the instrument or method used for risk prediction, including its creation, guiding principles, and how to manage pertinent data such patient demographics and medical history, comes next.
+In-depth discussions of risk prediction models and algorithms, hands-on practice sessions, and advice on evaluating findings and coming to wise judgments would all be included in the program.
+In addition, emphasis would be placed on ethical issues, patient data protection, how to effectively communicate risk assessments to patients, and the value of ongoing education in this quickly developing sector.
+Frequent evaluations and comments would guarantee a thorough comprehension and utilization of the instrument in actual healthcare environments.

+### How will you ensure it integrates within their ecosystem / software?

+To guarantee a smooth integration of a diabetes risk prediction tool into an already-existing healthcare ecosystem, a comprehensive compatibility evaluation is necessary to detect any possible concerns related to compatibility and technology.
+It is necessary to carry out thorough testing and validation procedures to guarantee correct functionality and data integrity.
+For the instrument to function properly, personnel must receive regular maintenance and upgrades, as well as training and ongoing support.
+Important actions include thinking about scalability for future requirements and including important stakeholders at every stage of the integration process.
+Following integration, a feedback loop and ongoing monitoring assist in resolving any problems and enhancing the effectiveness of the system

+### How will you ensure that any discovered issues are resolved?

+A strong monitoring and reporting system is necessary to guarantee that any problems with the diabetes risk prediction tool are promptly fixed.
+Regular performance reviews, channels for user input, and procedures for reporting errors should all be part of this system.
+There should be a committed support staff in place that is knowledgeable about the tool's clinical and technical features so they can quickly identify and resolve problems.
+It is imperative to make ongoing upgrades and enhancements in response to consumer input and technology developments.
+Working together with IT experts, medical professionals, and the tool's creators is essential for a thorough knowledge and prompt problem-solving.
+Maintaining the tool's dependability and efficacy in the healthcare ecosystem also depends on taking a proactive stance to foresee and address such problems before they become more serious.>